scalastyle/scalastyle.github.com/configuration.markdown

 ### Quick start

-You can just use the default scalastyle configuration [scalastyle_config.xml](scalastyle_config.xml).
+You can just use the default Scalastyle configuration [scalastyle_config.xml](scalastyle_config.xml).
 Right-click this link and select `Save link as`.
-This is the one we use for scalastyle development, so it's obviously the best :-)
+This is the one we use for Scalastyle development, so it's obviously the best :-)

 ### Format of the file